yottaawesome/fsnd-project-3/README.md

 Modify `cfg.sh` with the appropriate variables for your setup, e.g. where you want your Apache Bookshelf directory to be, where your WSGI scripts should be, where your `virtualenv` is located, etc. `$installed_secrets_dir` should match where you `secret.*` client secrets files are in `secret.cfg.json`.
 You may also need to modify the `bookshelf.conf` file for directory permissions if you install in other places than what this repository assumes.

-If you're using Postgres, set the `$database` variable to "postgres" and modify the install.sql file to have the password for your database user.
+If you're using Postgres, modify the install.sql file to have the password for your database user.
+The scripts themselves will autodetect whether you're using Postgres or not.
 If you're using SQLite, the Apache user will [need to own and have read-write permissions to the directory](https://stackoverflow.com/questions/42260451/proper-write-permissions-for-apache-user-with-sqlite) where the SQLite database is.
 This is _not_ accounted for by the scripts, so you will need to run the following (modify `<your_sqlite_dir>` and `www-data` as appropriate).

 ```Bash
 chown -R www-data:www-data <your_sqlite_dir>